karakays/lfcs/README.md

 ```$ iostat [delay] [count]```

-iostat is the workhorse utility for IO monitoring.
+iostat is main utility for IO monitoring.
 It shows mainly RW transfer rates by disk partition including CPU utilization.
 The first report (row) is stats since the system boot.

 ###### output columns
-Disk IO is expressed in number of blocks, the unit of work.
+By default, disk IO is expressed in number of blocks, the unit of work.
 Every read and write is done in multiple units of blocks.
+1B = 512 bytes

 * logical IO requests can be merged into one actual request